neuronsimulator/nrn/docs/guide/porting_mechanisms_to_cpp.rst

 However, C and C++ are not the same language, and there are cases in which MOD files containing ``VERBATIM`` blocks need to be modified in order to build with
 |neuron_with_cpp_mechanisms|.

 Before you start, you should decided if you need your MOD files to be compatible simultaneously with |neuron_with_cpp_mechanisms| **and** older, or if you can safely stop supporting older versions.
 Supporting both is generally possible, but it may be more cumbersome than committing to using C++ features.
+Considering NEURON has maintained strong backward compatibility and internal numerical methods haven't changed with migration to C++, it would be sufficient to adapt your MOD files to C++ only and use |neuron_with_cpp_mechanisms|.

 .. note::
   If you have a model that stopped compiling when you upgraded to or beyond
   |neuron_with_cpp_mechanisms|, the first thing that you should check is
   whether the relevant MOD files have already been updated in ModelDB or in the GitHub repository of that model.
+You can check the repository name with the model accession number under `<https://github.com/ModelDBRepository>`_.
   An updated version may already be available!

 ..
   Does this need some more qualification?
 Are there non-VERBATIM